FROM THE DESK OF DAVID BERNSTEIN,

-The State of Florida Retiree Spring Seminar will be held as a one day seminar on Tuesday, March 21st at the Hilton Daytona Beach Resort (1100 N. Atlantic Ave.
-Daytona Beach, Fl.
-32118.
-We will start at 9:30 am.
-We have prepared an interesting progream with some informative speakers...including an attorney who will speak on various subject of interest to seniors...and two of our own National Officers...Judy Beard, Legislative Director & Nancy Olumekor, our own Retiree Director.
-Come hear about Congress's proposed changes to our Health Plans and Medicare.
-As usual, we will be providing lunch for all retiree's (and up to one guest) in attendance at the morning session.
+The State of Florida Retiree Fall Seminar will be held as a one day seminar on Tuesday, August 29th at the Tampa Hilton located at 2225 N. Lois Ave., Tampa Florida.
+Meeting will start at 9:30 am.
+We have prepared an interesting progream with some informative speakers.
+As usual, we will be providing a complimentary lunch for all retiree's (and up to one guest) in attendance at the morning session.
 After lunch you are all invited to attend the Board Meeting.

 Come and support your State Retiree Chapter...each local chapter should be sending at least one or two members to each conference/seminar..etc.
 Chapters should be allocating a portion of their monies for such activities.
 MAL's (members at large are always welcome...and if you do not have a local Retiree Chapter in your area and you have at least 10 retirees who are interested in starting a chapter...I can help you with that.
 We need to get more “young blood” involved.
 We are here to preserve your benefits and therefor work hard, side by side with our active “brothers and sisters”.
 But as retirees, its not all work...we do have some “playtime”.
 And its a good way to renew old friendships and make some new ones.
 Hope you can make plans to be there!

 THE FOLLOWING IS THE COMPLETE ARTICLE THAT SHOULD HAVE APPEARED IN THE FLORIDA POSTAL WORKER MARCH/APRIL 2017 EDITION